Fiyinfoluwa6/Richter-s-Predictor-Modeling-Earthquake-Damage/README.md

 Based on aspects of building location and construction, the goal is to analyze predict the level of damage to buildings caused by the 2015 Gorkha earthquake in Nepal
 ## Motivation
-The project was carried out ot help investigators effectively manage, monitor and detect the damage caused on the buildings following the effect of an earthquake on buildings
+The project was carried out ot help investigators effectively manage, monitor and detect the damage caused on the buildings following the effect of an earthquake

 ## File Discription